OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ### Don't cache the access token

-Never cache or store the access token in your cient-side code.
-Always call [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_) when you need an access token.
+Never cache or store the access token in your client-side code.
+Always call [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#office-runtime-officeruntime-auth-getaccesstoken-member(1)) when you need an access token.
 Office will cache the access token (or request a new one if it expired.)
 This will help to avoid accidentally leaking the token from your add-in.

 ### Enable modern authentication for Outlook